This is the solution

 Now, let’s pull the parachute!
 What little oil is left is pushed to the front of the motor.
 You can see why we resorted to overfilling our engines and immediately shutting them down after crossing the line.
 Overfilling the engines just would end up filling our breather tanks, causing other problems.
 All of these problems together can cause the oil level in the pan to run below the oil pickup, causing the pump to run dry and destroy your engine, oil pump, or turbo.

 If we moved to an external reservoir, we could always supply oil and we would be able to eliminate all of these problems.
 We needed a dry sump oiling system.
 It is no longer an option, this is a necessary component in reduced maintenance, wear, and the added vacuum scavenging benefit will result in increased power.

-We engineered an entire front cover with a sealed bearing that can handle big loads.
-We were planning on using the original gear but that plan was scrapped in favor of designing an entirely new gear ourselves and manufacturing it in house.
+We engineered an entire front cover with a sealed bearing and gear that can handle high loads.
 It no longer drives the oil pump, as it’s now just an idler pulley and allows you to use the original belt.
 The front cover has original timing marks for when you are timing your motor and fits 7 bolt and EVO crank sensor.
 It can be custom made in 6 bolt to fit crank trigger options if you need as well.
 The original oil seal fits inside our billet cover.
 We made entirely new gaskets out of the same gasket material and same thickness, to retain the original distance from the trigger wheel to the sensor.